yongjhih/smaug/source/index.html.md

 You can view code examples in the dark area to the right; switch the programming language of the examples with the tabs in the top right.

-If anything is missing or seems wrong, please check the [GitHub issues](https://github.com/tradegecko/tradegecko.github.io/issues) for existing known issues or [create a new issue](https://github.com/tradegecko/tradegecko.github.io/issues/new).
+If anything is missing or seems incorrect, please check the [GitHub issues](https://github.com/tradegecko/tradegecko.github.io/issues) for existing known issues or [create a new issue](https://github.com/tradegecko/tradegecko.github.io/issues/new).

 # Authentication